Abatement

 The small gifts exemption allows you to give up to £250 to unlimited [recipients](/glossary/beneficiary) each tax year without inheritance tax, provided you haven't used another exemption for the same person.

-A solicitor is a qualified legal professional regulated by the Solicitors Regulation Authority who provides expert legal advice and services, including will writing, estate planning, and probate administration.
+A solicitor is a qualified legal professional regulated by the Solicitors Regulation Authority who provides expert legal advice, including will writing and [estate planning](/glossary/estate-planning).

 A specific legacy is a gift in your [will](/glossary/will) of a particular item you own, such as "my diamond engagement ring" or "my 2020 Audi Q5", identified by describing the specific asset with possessive language.